Michelle Yeoh alludes to becoming a grandmum at 61 with baby photo on Instagram

 Ipoh-born silver screen legend Michelle Yeoh holds an enviable number of accolades to her name, whether it being the first Malaysian woman to nab an Academy Award for Best Actress, or being the first Malaysian woman to sit on the International Olympic Committee.
-Now, she can add ‘grandmother’ to her list of achievements, after revealing the birth of her first baby grandchild.
+Now, she can add ‘grandmother’ to her list of achievements, after revealing the birth of what has been reported as her first baby grandchild.

 Michelle Yeoh alludes to the birth of her baby grandchild

-However, it is worth noting that Michelle Yeoh did not definitively confirm the baby’s parentage in her caption.
-According to Taiwan’s Apple Next News, the infant was reportedly born to Yeoh’s stepson, 46-year-old Nicolas Todt.
+However, it is worth noting that Michelle Yeoh did not provide any further details concerning the baby’s birth in her caption.
+According to Taiwan’s Apple Next News, the infant was purportedly born to her stepson, 46-year-old Nicolas Todt.

 This marks yet another incredible chapter in Yeoh’s whirlwind period of momentous highs that began with some of the global entertainment industry’s most historic award milestones for East Asian women, as well as that for her fellow Malaysians in the field, ranging from the Oscars to the Screen Actor’s Guild Awards.